 The Honourable Society of Lincoln’s Inn

 Overview of Practice

 Kate joined Chambers in October 2019, following the successful completion of her pupillage.
 Kate is building a successful practice regularly appearing in the Magistrates’, Youth and Crown Court for both the prosecution and defence.
-She accepts instructions in all of Chambers’ main practice areas and has particular expertise in asset recovery, restraint and confiscation proceedings.

 After completing the Bar Professional Training Course, Kate worked at a specialist criminal defence firm in London.
 She specialised in confiscation law throughout her time at the firm and developed a detailed knowledge of the law relating to the Proceeds of Crime Act 2002.
 Kate also worked on extradition cases in the Magistrates’ and High Court.